CacheAttacks/SpoilerCacheAttack/code/wasm/README.txt

 How to start?
 You need emscripten to compile c code to a webassembly binary (.wasm).
-To install a portable version of emscripten, you can execute the script "install_emscripten_portable.sh".
+To install a portable version of emscripten, you can execute the script "install_emscripten_portable.sh" (Windows users could rename the file to "install_emscripten_portable.cmd" and execute it with powershell).
 The script will create a folder named "emsdk-portable"(size ~1.3GB) in the current working directory.
 To setup the PATH variable you can execute "source WORKINGDIR/emsdk-portable/emsdk_env.sh" or add this command to your .bashrc file.
 (Test: Execute "emcc" and you should get the error message "WARNING:root:no input files")
 Use the script "prime_probe/.vscode/compile.sh" to compile the code in the "prime_probe" folder (The used command line arguments for emcc are described here: https://kripken.github.io/emscripten-site/docs/tools_reference/emcc.html).